smartdevicelink/sdl_app_library_guides/docs/Getting Started/Connecting to an Infotainment System/index.md

 builder.setTransportType(new MultiplexTransportConfig(context, <APP ID>));
 ```

-Run the project in Android Studio, targeting the device you want SDL Android installed on.
-SDL Android should compile and launch on your device of choosing.
+Run the project in Android Studio, targeting the device you want Sdl Android installed on.
+Sdl Android should compile and launch on your device of choosing.
 Following this, you should see an application appears on the TDK or HMI:

 ![HMI Apps](assets/hmi1.png)